KevinHartwig/resume/resume.md

 **Technologies and Tools**

-AWS, Terraform, Kubernetes, Github Actions, Datadog/New Relic, Splunk/Sumologic, PagerDuty, Docker, Jira.
+AWS, Azure, Terraform, Kubernetes, Github Actions, Datadog/New Relic, Splunk/Sumologic, PagerDuty, Docker, Jira.
 Postgres

 **Operating Systems**

-macOS, Windows, Unix (Linux, AIX)
+macOS, Windows, Linux

 **PROFESSIONAL EXPERIENCE**

+**Access Point Consulting | Portland, OR**

+**Director of Infrastructure Services | January 2025 - Present**

+**Security Engineering and Architecture Consultant | August 2024 - January 2025**

+- Partnered with executive leadership and marketing to define, design, and launch a Cloud Infrastructure consulting offering, expanding the company’s service offerings.
+- Designed and implemented an internal disaster recovery plan, including requirements for cloud and on-premises backup and recovery.
+- Collaborated with business development to establish strategic partnerships with security-focused SaaS providers, enhancing client security capabilities
+- Delivered a featured presentation at the 2025 InfoTech Conference focusing on best practices in Identity and Access Management (IAM) and Privileged Identity Management in Azure.
+- Produced and hosted multiple best practice webinars and podcasts covering cloud cost optimization, IAM, backup and recovery strategies, and the cloud shared responsibility model.

 **Hinge Health | Portland, OR**